SUSE/suse-aws-control-tower-integration/README.md

 Using this solution, you can:

-✓ Specify a set of Organizational Units that you like create grant for.
+✓ Specify a set of Organizational Units that you like create grant for.<br/>

-✓ Automatically create the grants for both existing accounts and new accounts.
+✓ Automatically create the grants for both existing accounts and new accounts.<br/>

-✓ Quickly deploy SLES for SAP instances within these Amazon Machine IDs (AMIs) in the managed accounts
+✓ Quickly deploy SLES for SAP instances within these Amazon Machine IDs (AMIs) in the managed accounts<br/>

 Pre-requisites

-• AWS Control Tower should be deployed and working correctly.
+• AWS Control Tower should be deployed and working correctly.<br/>

-• An active subscription to SUSE Linux Enterprise Server for SAP Applications 15 SP1 in the management account.
+• An active subscription to SUSE Linux Enterprise Server for SAP Applications 15 SP1 in the management account.<br/>

-• The SUSE Integration solution should be downloaded from the SUSE GitHub Repository.
+• The SUSE Integration solution should be downloaded from the SUSE GitHub Repository.<br/>

 To get started with AWS Control Tower, check out the Control Tower User Guide